Paprikadobi/MPA-MOK/labs/lab4/README.md

    * compare at least 3 KEM schemes
    * compare at least 3 signing schemes
 * they have to be in the same security level to have a valid comparison, more about [security levels](https://csrc.nist.gov/projects/post-quantum-cryptography/post-quantum-cryptography-standardization/evaluation-criteria/security-(evaluation-criteria))
+* you can check security levels of individual schemes [here](https://openquantumsafe.org/liboqs/algorithms/)
 * measure and compare the execution time of each scheme - [timeit](https://docs.python.org/3/library/timeit.html).
 Check also [this](https://stackoverflow.com/questions/7370801/how-to-measure-elapsed-time-in-python)
 * measure and compare the size of security entities (Memory [B]) - use len(byte_object)